 Energy Star Central Air Conditioners | Testing for Eligibility

-Testing is done industry-wide by AHRI.
+Furthermore, testing is done industry-wide by AHRI.
 They are the independent lab that does testing for HVAC equipment throughout the entire domestic HVAC industry.
-The standards for the testing are from a few professional organizations including:
+Finally, the standards for the testing are from a few professional organizations, including:

 - ASHRAE - American Society of Heating, Refrigerating and Air-Conditioning Engineers